 Species Profile & Overview

-The Asian Arowana is the most colorful of all other Arowana fish and is sold at much higher prices.
+The Asian Arowana is the most colorful of all other Arowana species and is sold at much higher prices.
 Unfortunately, Asian Arowana is banned in the United States but they are allowed for import in most other countries including Canada.

-These fish can breathe in and out of the water which makes them hardy fish.
+This Species can breathe in and out of the water which makes them hardy fish.
 When oxygen levels go down the Arowana will come to the surface of the water and gulp air into its swim bladder.
 The swim bladder of these fish is covered with fine blood vessels, like lung tissue, that can absorb oxygen.

 They are omnivores but predatory species that will hunt any smaller fish they can fit in their large mouth.
 They tend to get aggressive when they are kept with other species that swim in the same region of the water.
 These giants should only live in large aquariums and only with similar-sized fish that have the same personality.

 Arowanas have a unique slender body shape that is stretched horizontally.
 Because of their lengthy looks, they are known as “Dragon fish” in Asian countries.
 Having an Arowana is a status symbol in these countries and is often believed to bring good luck and prosperity.

 The Asian, Australian, and African variants are very similar in terms of their body shape.
 But the South American Silver Arowana is developed to look slightly different.
 Silver Arowanas, unlike Asian Arowana, are more lengthy and have dorsal and anal fins that are stretched along the top and bottom of their body.

 To learn more about types of this species you can read our article on Rare & Expensive Types of Arowanas.
 All Arowana have Large overlapping scales that cover their body.
 They also have a bony head that is occupied with a boney mouth.

 Arowana fish are sexually monomorphic which means both genders look exactly the same.
 Their many different approaches to identifying the sex of Arowana fish but they all are somewhat guesswork.